 In an ideal world all new businesses would have unlimited access to a lawyer from day one.
 However, in reality and entirely understandably, many start-ups do not prioritise legal support until there is some cash in the bank or they encounter a problem.
 As a result, the start-up's legal documentation and administration is not as organised or as legally watertight as it could be.
 This can lead to problems as the company grows and, further down the line, failings as a start-up can lead to problems if the owners decide to sell the business.
 For example:

 - IPR ownership issues - if the original staff members were engaged as contractors or freelancers there may be questions over the ownership of intellectual property rights.
+See our intellectual property solicitors page for more details

 - Unfavourable contract terms - the business may have been in a weak bargaining position for contract negotiations with the first few customers or suppliers and the early contracts may therefore contain unfavourable terms.